CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - The discarding and revealing of the card do not have to be in any specific order.

 #### Huorn
- - Card Erratum: Add "Awakened Plant."
+ - _Card Erratum_: Add "_Awakened Plant._"

 ### -= III =-

 #### Ice-orcs
- - Card Erratum: Change the Shadow-hold symbol into a Ruins & Lairs symbol.
+ - _Card Erratum_: Change the Shadow-hold symbol into a Ruins & Lairs symbol.

 #### Icy Touch
  - If two of these are in play, they both trigger at the same time, and the second one is discarded without effect.

 #### Incite Denizens
- - When copying an attack put on the site by another card, Incite Denizens will not copy any other effects of the card.
+ - When copying an attack put on the site by another card, _Incite Denizens_ will not copy any other effects of the card.
- - When copying an attack put on the site by another card, the Incite Denizens attack will disappear if the other card is discarded.
+ - When copying an attack put on the site by another card, the _Incite Denizens_ attack will disappear if the other card is discarded.

 #### In Darkness Bind Them
  - May not be used to play creatures keyed to double Shadow-lands.